lovelysystems/lovely.microblog/docs/docs/frontend_blogposts.rst

         [RKObjectManager setSharedManager:manager];
     }

-Within the first four lines we setup a RKObjectManager with the base url of the backend.
-We also define that the manager sends json and interprets the response data as json.
+Within the first four lines we setup an RKObjectManager with the base url of the backend.
+We also ensure that the manager sends json and interprets the response data as json.

 The ResponseDescriptor defines that the `/blogposts` endpoint should return a 200 OK status when a GET request gets performed.
-The returned json contains a data object with a blogposts list (KeyPath: data.blogposts).
-Every object in this list should be deserialized as `BlogPost` object using the [BlogPost mapping] we defined earlier.
+The returned json contains a data object with a `blogposts` list (KeyPath: data.blogposts).
+Every object in this list should be deserialized as a `BlogPost` object using the [BlogPost mapping] we defined earlier.

 Of course you have to call the `setUpRestKit` method at app launch::